Proof that type design is all about tricking people’s brains

 You may think you see the letters you read in books, emails, signs, and, well, the world, as plain as day, but you don’t.
 In reality, the individual letterforms that make up words have to be drawn in counterintuitive and idiosyncratic ways to adjust for how the brain perceives visual equilibrium.
 Type designers must employ a series of visual tricks that make you think that the letter B is balanced on top and bottom, and that C and T are the same height—even when they aren’t.
 All this is to say, the letters you read all day are not as they seem.
 In fact, type design itself is a craft of illusions.

 But unlike most magicians, Jonathan Hoefler is revealing his secrets.
-The typographer and founder of Hoefler&Co recently explained on his blog that he and director Brian Oakes wanted his episode in the Netflix documentary series Abstract: The Art of Design to be more than a profile; it should “offer viewers some practical insights into the mechanics of the craft itself.”
+The typographer and founder of Hoefler&Co. recently explained on his blog that he and director Brian Oakes wanted his episode in the Netflix documentary series Abstract: The Art of Design to be more than a profile; it should “offer viewers some practical insights into the mechanics of the craft itself.”
 He’s now made those lessons available free to download on his website, no Netflix subscription required.
 Here are a few of the “typographic illusions” that Hoefler explains.

 Overshoot: To make round letters, like the letter C, and flat letters like T appear to be the same height, the round letter has to be drawn so that it’s actually taller.
 The amount it extends beyond the flat letter is called “overshoot.”
 The same technique has to be applied to diagonal letters like A, V, and W, too, since we perceive letters with strokes that converge in a point as smaller than they really are.